vespa-engine/documentation/documentation/tutorials/blog-search.md

 As you can see, the three most common unique values of `date` are listed, along with their respective counts.

-Try to change the filter part of the YQL+ expression to text match of "recipe" or numeric match of `date` to less than 20120401 and see how the list of unique values changes as the set of matching documents for your query changes.
-Try to search for the single-term "Verizon" as well — a word we know is *not* present in our document set, and as such will not match any documents — and you will see that the list of groups is empty.
+Try to change the filter part of the YQL+ expression — the `where` clause — to a text match of "recipe", or restrict `date` to be less than 20120401, and see how the list of unique values changes as the set of matching documents for your query changes.
+Try to search for the single term "Verizon" as well — a word we know is *not* present in our document set, and as such will match no documents — and you will see that the list of groups is empty.

 ### Attribute limitations

 #### Memory usage

-The attributes are kept in memory at all time — as opposed to normal indexes where the data is mostly kept on disk.
+Attributes are kept in memory at all time, as opposed to normal indexes where the data is mostly kept on disk.
-So even with large search nodes, one will notice that it is not practical to define all the search definition fields as attributes, as it will heavily restrict the number of documents per search node.
+Even with large search nodes, one will notice that it is not practical to define all the search definition fields as attributes, as it will heavily restrict the number of documents per search node.
 Some Vespa installations have more than 1 billion documents per node —